Join Our FREE Live Webinar

 Iowa Administrative Code 193E § 5.3

 According to Iowa’s Professional Licensing Bureau (PLB), an applicant for an Iowa real estate license may be allowed to sit for the portion of the real estate exam related to Iowa law/real estate ONLY, depending on the jurisdiction that issued their current real estate license.
-Note, Iowa’s reciprocity does not apply to those situations where the individual has moved to Iowa.
-IAC Rule 5.3 applies as follows –
+Note that Iowa’s reciprocity does not apply to those situations where the individual has moved to Iowa.
+IAC Rule 5.3 applies to applicants who are a real estate licensee (salesperson or broker) in jurisdiction that do not have reciprocity agreements with Iowa.

 The process is straightforward; applicants must submit a written request (among other essential items, like a criminal history) and evidence of current licensing to the state agency.
-But, to meet Rule 5.3’s mandated criteria, the licensee’s current real estate license must not have been expired (or inactive) for 6+ months immediately preceding the date on which a candidate passes the Iowa portion of the real estate exam.
-Additional information regarding these processes is available online
+However, to meet Rule 5.3’s mandated criteria, the licensee’s current real estate license must not have expired (or been inactive) for 6+ months immediately preceding the date on which a candidate passes the Iowa portion of the real estate exam.
+Additional information regarding these processes is available online.

-Also note, those holding a real estate license from New York, California, Florida, Wisconsin, and West Virginia will be required to take both the national and state portions of Iowa’s real estate examination because these states do not use The Arello Examination Accreditation Program
+Also, those holding real estate licenses from New York, California, Florida, Wisconsin, and West Virginia will be required to take the national and state portions of Iowa’s real estate examination because these states do not use the Arello Examination Accreditation Program.

-Yes.
-Wholesaling real estate in the state of Iowa is legal if a real estate wholesaler navigates the real estate wholesale deal and stays within Iowa’s legal boundaries, as this avoids the potential to violate Iowa real estate and license law.
+Yes, wholesaling real estate in Iowa is legal if a real estate wholesaler navigates the real estate wholesale deal and stays within Iowa’s legal boundaries, as this avoids the potential to violate Iowa real estate and license law.

 Real estate wholesaling, although new to many younger property investors, is a tried-and-true investment approach.
 However, its recent popularity has reached new heights, which has also caused industry members and licensees to voice their concerns regarding wholesaling as an investment option.
 Opponents argue that the actions of a wholesale transaction mimic those that require a real estate license in Iowa.